This article serves as a guide on deploying Google Santa via Addigy and using commands to create rules.

 - Blocking Bundle Hashes vs. Blocking Certificates

-Santa is a powerful blocking tool, and we do not recommend testing it on production devices.
+Disclaimer: Santa is a powerful blocking tool, and we recommend testing it, prior to deploying it on production devices to understand the impact of blocking specific applications.
 Please thoroughly test within a staged environment for expected results.

 Google Santa deploys via PKG, which can easily be uploaded into Addigy as a custom software item.
 If done via custom software, your item should look similar to the below: